-BCGold Corp. has incurred over \$3.9 million in exploration expenditures since acquiring the properties.
+BCGold Corp. has incurred over \$4.0 million in exploration expenditures since acquiring the properties.
 As a result, the Company has discovered seven significant copper zones and has advanced seven properties with "Minto-type" exploration targets to the drill-ready stage.
 The most significant discovery is located on the WS Property, immediately south of Copper North Mining Corp.'s Carmacks Copper Project, where BCGold Corp.'s drill hole WS08-09B intersected 2 near-surface copper sulphide horizons over 63.1 metres that averaged 0.17% Cu (containing 23.6 m averaging 0.34% Cu).
 This hole targeted a weak copper MMI anomaly coincident with a pronounced, 2 kilometre long linear Induced Polarization ("IP") geophysical anomaly.
 This potential target warrants further drilling.

-On August 10, 2012, BCGold entered into a Letter Agreement with Kaiyue International Inc. whereby Kaiyue can earn up to a 70% interest in BCGold's 100%-owned Toe Property, Yukon.
+On August 10, 2012, BCGold entered into a Letter Agreement with Kaiyue International Inc. ("Kaiyue") whereby Kaiyue can earn up to a 70% interest in BCGold's 100%-owned Toe Property, Yukon.
 Under the terms of the agreement, Kaiyue has the option to acquire a 60% interest in the Toe Property by making \$255,000 in cash payments, \$1,900,000 in exploration expenditures and issuing 400,000 shares of Kaiyue to BCGold over a four year period.
 Kaiyue may earn an additional 10% in the property by completing a feasibility study.
 In September, 2013, Kaiyue commenced an exploration program consisting of VLF geophysics and biogeochemical sampling on the Toe Property with BCGold being the operator.
-To keep the option in good standing, Kaiyue is committed to a \$200,000 exploration program on the property in 2013.
+Kaiyue is committed to a \$200,000 exploration program during the first option period and has since issued BCGold an additional 100,000 shares to extend the first option period by 6 months while awaiting exploration results.